RenderKit/oidn/doc/training.md

 Before you can run the training toolkit you need the following prerequisites:

+-   Linux (other operating systems are currently not supported)

 -   Python 3.7 or later

 -   [PyTorch](https://pytorch.org/) 1.4 or later